afcjunior/react-redux-goals-todos-app/README.md

 If something goes wrong with the action attempted, the process is undone and the user is alerted.

-The only purpose was to learn react and redux, so I completely ignored the CSS.
+The only purpose of this was to learn redux (and using it with react), so I completely ignored the CSS.
 Will style it better in the future.